iain/scripted/README.md

 contact me if you have any questions or ideas for improvements.
 Mention me on [Twitter](https://twitter.com/iain_nl), or open an issue on Github.

+Some possible future features:

+* Include groups from within other groups.
+* Specify a working directory.
+* Define exit status, like `important!` for multiple commands at once.

 ### Known issues

 * Works on MRI and Rubinius.